kodecocodes/video-iap-materials/README.md

 # In-App Purchases: Materials

+> **Note:** This is an old version of the course.
+The materials for the current version can be found [here](https://github.com/raywenderlich/video-iap-materials).

 This repo contains all the downloadable materials and projects associated with the **[In-App Purchases](https://www.raywenderlich.com/1304447-in-app-purchases)** from [raywenderlich.com](https://www.raywenderlich.com).

 ## Release History